dasarpai/old.dasarpai.github.io/_wiablog/2023-01-23-The-Logic-of-Entangled-Mind.md

 need to remind us "Kaal Kare So Aaj Kar"

 Western philosopies came later,
-Perhaps their philophers learned from the experience of the East.
+Perhaps their philosophers learned from the experience of the East.
 So they told their people
-There is only life,
+There is only one life,
+Your actions of this life
+will take you to a permanent hell or heaven
 By the grace of the God you have become human therefore
 Live such a life that you remain near to that who gave you life.

 Those people thought life is only one,
 There are so many interesting things in the life to enjoy,
+There are so many lovely places to go,
+There are so many great or successful people to meet,
-Life is sort and we have to experience everything,
+Life is too sort and we have to experience everything,
 Therefore do everything in this life,
+And do it as fast as possible,
-In this process they became so much materialisic that they don't care about the Soul, Atman, Brahman, God etc.
+In this process they become so much materialisic that they don't care about the Soul, Atman, Brahman, God etc.
+They developed watches and they developed machines
+So that they can enjoy everything whatever is matter.

 Oh Pratibimba, the tragedy of the human mind is such that
-It is impossible to save human,
 Even if God works hard for human,
+It is impossible to save human.
-Because all the time human is praying for more material and more entangledment.
+Because all the time human is praying
+for more material and more entangledment.

 Hari Om Tat Sat